bmodepri/css-html-samples/README.md

 # Ensuring responsiveness
 * Viewport
-A meta viewport tag gives the browser instructions on how to control the page's dimensions and scaling.
+ * A meta viewport tag gives the browser instructions on how to control the page's dimensions and scaling.
+ * Using the meta viewport value width=device-width instructs the page to match the screen's width in device-independent pixels.